Shwetha-Selma/M2S_Sample/guided_odd_even_merge_sort_SYCLMigration/README.md

 | Folder Name             | Description
 |:---                     |:---
-| `01_dpct_output`        | Contains output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
+| `01_dpct_output`        | Contains the output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
 This SYCL code has some code that is not migrated and has to be manually fixed to get full functionality (The code does not functionally work as supplied).
 | `02_sycl_migrated`      | Contains manually migrated SYCL code from CUDA code.

 ## Prerequisites